Lets-DevOps/devops-glossary/README.md

  - [Test Kitchen](kitchen.ci/ ) - A test harness tool to execute your configured code on one or more platforms in isolation.
  - [Tsuru](https://tsuru.io/) - An extensible and open source Platform as a Service; that uses Docker to make deploys simple & fast.
  - [TeamCity](https://www.jetbrains.com/teamcity/) - A feature packed CI tool with out-of-the-box support for java, ruby .Net, & many other languages.
+ - [Travis CI](https://travis-ci.org/) - A Continuos Integration tool easy to integrate with Github Projects

 # U